 Each of Letelier's tumblers is 2 5/8 inches high and weighs about 4.8 ounces avoirdupuis, corresponding quite closely with Jefferson's instructions.
 With five of the eight original tumblers exhibited, three are marked "G.W. to T.J." and two simply "T.J."; all of them are inscribed on the bottom: "J.L.'T. Maker."

-↑ The silver which Jefferson had melted down in 1810 included "a pair of Cans and a pair of Beakers."
-Jefferson had two "cans," handled mugs with rounded bottoms, at Monticello in 1790 which appear on none of the later inventories (Jefferson's list, "Silver left at Monticello," March 4, 1790, Thomas Jefferson Papers, Massachusetts Historical Society), and in 1855 Jefferson's grandson, George Wythe Randolph, referred in a letter to "the beakers left him by Mr. Wythe ..."
-(George Wythe Randolph to Mary B. Randolph, September 9, 1855, Edgehill-Randolph Papers, University of Virginia).
+2. The silver that Jefferson had melted down in 1810 included "a pair of Cans and a pair of Beakers" (Jefferson to Letelier, March 27, 1810, in PTJ:RS, 2:315 (transcription available at Founders Online)).
+Jefferson had two "cans," handled mugs with rounded bottoms, at Monticello in 1790 which appear on none of the later inventories (Jefferson's list, "Silver left at Monticello," March 4, 1790, Coolidge Collection of Thomas Jefferson Manuscripts, Massachusetts Historical Society, quoted in PTJ, 16:196n (editorial note available at Founders Online)).
+In 1855 Jefferson's grandson, George Wythe Randolph, referred in a letter to "the beakers left him by Mr. Wythe ...."
+(George Wythe Randolph to Mary B. Randolph, September 9, 1855, Edgehill-Randolph Papers, Accession #1397, Special Collections, University of Virginia Library).